Sport in France: Tennis

 Suzanne Lenglen dominated tennis in the 1920s, winning multiple Grand Slam titles and Olympic gold medals.

 Tennis is the second most popular French sport in terms of the number of licensed players with 1,111,316 licensed tennis players in France (2012).

 France holds the tennis Grand Slam tournament Roland Garros.
 Some current French high-level players include Gaël Monfils, Richard Gasquet, Lucas Pouille, Caroline Garcia, Alizé Cornet, and Kristina Mladenovic.
 Other stars from the past include Henri Cochet, René Lacoste, Yannick Noah, Guy Forget, Henri Leconte, Gilles Simon, Jo-Wilfried Tsonga, Amélie Mauresmo, Mary Pierce and Marion Bartoli.

 Minor sports

 Canoeing

 Émilie Fer canoeist, Olympic gold medalist.

 France has a notable presence in canoeing, with several accomplished athletes achieving success at national and international levels.
 Some prominent French canoeists include Tony Estanguet, Denis Gargaud Chanut, Émilie Fer, Mathieu Goubel, and Sébastien Combot.

 Ice hockey

 Ice hockey is a minor sport in France.
 The governing body is the FFHG which administers the national championship, Ligue Magnus (founded in 1907).
 The national team is currently ranked in the top 20 in the IIHF World Ranking.
 In recent years, only a few French ice hockey players have played in the NHL, the premier ice hockey competition on the planet based in the United States and Canada, including Stanley Cup winner Cristobal Huet and Vancouver Canucks forward Antoine Roussel.

 Judo

 Teddy Riner, has twelve World Championship gold medals and five Olympic gold medals, is one of the most successful French judoka.

-Lacrosse

-The France national lacrosse team has qualified for the World Lacrosse Championship three consecutive times, in 2010 through 2018.
-At the most recent event (2018), it finished 33rd out of 46.